Timmy Conway: Political career

-He left the Labour Party in 1986 to become a founder member of the new Progressive Democrats party (PD).
-He did not contest the 1987 elections to the 18th Seanad because PD policy at the time called for the abolition of the Seanad.
-At the 1989 general election he stood unsuccessfully as a PD candidate in the Kildare constituency, and he was unsuccessful again when he stood in the new Kildare North constituency in 1997.
+He left the Labour Party in 1986 to become a founder member of the new Progressive Democrats party (PDs).
+He did not contest the 1987 elections to the 18th Seanad because the Progressive Democrats policy at the time called for the abolition of the Seanad.
+At the 1989 general election he stood unsuccessfully as a Progressive Democrats candidate in the Kildare constituency, and he was unsuccessful again when he stood in the new Kildare North constituency in 1997.

 Conway remained a member of Kildare County Council and of Naas Town Council, where he initiated the town's twinning with the American city of Omaha, Nebraska.
 He was one of three of the town's nine councillors whose council-funded trip to Omaha was described by another councillor as a "gravy train".
 He was twice chairman of the county council, and served as Mayor of Naas from 2002 to 2003.
-However, in June 2003 he left the Progressive Democrats to join Fine Gael, and in the 2004 local elections he lost his seats on both the Town Council and the County Council.
+However, in June 2003 he left the Progressive Democrats to join Fine Gael, and in the 2004 local elections he lost his seats on both the town council and the county council.